A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-This difficulty might be exacerbated by the symmetry of the Chafee–Infante inertial manifold.
-Because the attractor is symmetric with respect to the origin, a single spatial observable such as $u_{10}(t)$ induces a delay embedding that is not one-to-one with the truth, yielding a "folded" representation.
-The geometry presented to the model is therefore more intricate than a simple 2D sheet, making the unfolding problem even more challenging under strict 2D latent constraints.
+This difficulty might be exacerbated by the symmetry of the Chafee-Infante inertial manifold.
+Because the attractor is symmetric with respect to the origin, a single spatial observable such as $u_{10}(t)$ induces a delay embedding that is not injective, yielding a "folded" representation.
+We provide a deeper discussion and additional visualizations of this folding effect in \ref{sec:chafee_infante_folding}.
+The geometry presented to the model is therefore more intricate than a simple two-dimensional sheet, making the unfolding problem even more challenging under strict 2D latent constraints.

-For the remainder of this section we will focus on the latent space for the models trained with $3D$ Attention.
-In Figures \ref{fig:CI_Projection_2D} \ref{fig:CI_Projection_2D_B} we show projections of the transformer's latent space colored with the Fourier Modes $\phi_1,\phi_2,\phi_3$.
-It can be easily seen that the latent space is effectively $2D$ since $Z_3 + u_{10}^{emb_1}$ is a function of $Z_2 + u_{10}^{emb_1}$ and $Z_1 + u_{10}^{emb_1}$,$Z_2 + u_{10}^{emb_1}$ are independent.
-In addition, from Figure \ref{fig:CI_Projection_2D} we can see that the Fourier Modes are functions on the transformer's latent space.
-This suggests that the space that the transformer learned despite seeing only one single spatial observation $u_{10}$ is enough to discover the true underlying dynamics.
+For the remainder of this section we focus on the latent space for the models trained with $d_{\mathrm{lat}}=3$.
+In Figure~\ref{fig:CI_Projection_3D} and Figure~\ref{fig:CI_Projection_3D_B}, we show projections of the Transformer's latent space colored by the Fourier modes $\phi_1,\phi_2,\phi_3$.
+The latent space is effectively two-dimensional since $h_{t,3}$ is a function of $h_{t,2}$, while $h_{t,1}$ and $h_{t,2}$ vary independently (where $\mathbf{h}_t=(h_{t,1},h_{t,2},h_{t,3})$).
+In addition, Figure \ref{fig:CI_Projection_3D} shows that the Fourier modes are functions on the Transformer's latent space.
+This suggests that the representation the Transformer learns, despite observing only the single spatial coordinate $u_{10}$, suffices to recover the true underlying dynamics.

-The observed attention patterns indicate that the model distributes weight across multiple delayed tokens rather than collapsing onto a single dominant lag.
+The observed attention patterns in Figure~\ref{fig:attn_pe_3D} indicate that the model distributes weight across multiple delayed tokens rather than collapsing onto a single dominant lag.
 This is consistent with the need to integrate information across several delays in order to reconstruct the effective state from a single spatial observation.
 The absence of a sharply peaked attention profile suggests that no single delay is sufficient, and that the attention mechanism functions as a distributed linear aggregator over the reconstructed delay coordinates.
-Interestingly, in this case the learned distribution of attention weights between the models we PE and without PE looks similar.
+Interestingly, in this case the learned distribution of attention weights between the models with PE and without PE appear similar.